mantrajsframework/mantrad/README.md

 In the same Mantra project can live together all applications needed to run it: main UI, operation UI, maintenance apps, task scheduler, etc.

-# Mantra application samples
+# Mantra application samples, components and projects

 In adition to the documentation, the best way to learn how to write Mantra projects is reading samples.

 You can find multiple samples at [Mantra Demos](https://github.com/mantrajsframework) repository or listed at [Mantra site demos section](http://www.mantrajs.com/mantrademos/showall).

+Also, you can download for free many official components and projects ready to use from [Mantra site](https://www.mantrajs.com).

-# Documentation
+# Documentation and how-tos

-Learn to build Mantra projects with this documentation:
+Learn to build Mantra projects with this documentation and read how-to guides published continuosly at [Manta site how-to section](https://www.mantrajs.com/articles/showhowto).

+You can also read this documentation at [Mantra site](https://www.mantrajs.com).

 - [01 Mantra Development Paradigm](/docs/01-mantra-development-paradigm.md)
 - [02 Mantra Hello World](/docs/02-mantra-hello-world.md)